troubleshootme/CollegeFB_Model/README.md

 General ideas:

-Talk to friend about running periodic update scripts regularly through the terminal
+Talk to friend about automating periodic update scripts regularly through the terminal

 Conduct ex-post vs ex-ante analysis

 ARIMA model to find optimal number of seasons to include in model ?

 Use PCA with Lasso, reduce variables with stepwise selection, use decision tree importance vs randon number generator to find important variables

+Develop hedging strategy

+Validate tables in database

 # College Football Prediction Model